rohitgirdhar/labnotebook/_posts/2015-1-13-ObjDetSearch.md

 5. Taken the score of most similar bounding box for any retrieval image as the score for that image.

 #### Note
-- I went with selective search instead of sliding window (even after begin adviced otherwise by David) mainly for the ease of implementation and computational tractability :-).
+- I went with selective search instead of sliding window (even after being advised otherwise by David) mainly for the ease of implementation and computational tractability :-).
 However I can try with sliding window if needed..